mosco23/PhoneBook/README.md

 # PhoneBook
-The phone book application for linux with GUI interface and web Version.
+The phone book application for linux with GUI and Web UI.

 # OPTIONS